-On August 6, 2014 (execution date), the Company executed a convertible promissory note in the principal sum of \$250,000, with an original issue discount of \$25,000.
+On August 6, 2014 (execution date), the Company executed a convertible promissory note in the principal sum of \$250,000, with an original issue discount ("OID") of \$25,000.
 The consideration to be paid to the Lender shall be equal to the consideration actually paid by the Lender plus prorated interest and any other fees that the Company shall be required to pay.
 The original issue discount shall also be prorated based on the actual consideration received to equal approximately 10% of the consideration received.
 If the Company repays a consideration payment on or before the first 90 days from the effective date of that payment, the interest rate on that payment of consideration will be 0%.
-If the company does not repay a payment on or before the 90 days, the Company will incur a one-time interest charge of 12% on the principal amount of the loan.
-Upon execution of the note, the note holder made an initial payment of \$25,000 to the Company of the total consideration.
+If the Company does not repay a payment on or before the 90 days, the Company will incur a one-time interest charge of 12% on the principal amount of the loan.
+Upon execution of the note, the note holder made an initial payment of \$25,000 (net of a \$2,500 OID) to the Company of the total consideration.
 The maturity date is two years from the date of each payment to the Company, and is the date upon which the principal sum, as well as any unpaid interest and other fees, shall be due and payable.
 The note is convertible, at the option of the investor, to common stock of the Company at any time after the effective date at the lesser of \$0.09 or 60% of the lowest trade price in the 25 trading days prior to the conversion.
-This note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value (see Note 10).
-Additionally, the company recorded a debt discount of \$27,500 which is being amortized over the term of the debt.
-Amortization of the discount through September 30, 2014 was \$2,069.
+This note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value (See Note 10).
+As of December 31, 2014, the Company didn't repay the consideration and therefore incurred a 12% interest charge.
+Accrued interest as of December 31, 2014 was \$497.